adammoss/autopilot/README.md

 1. Create another directory in the models directory, with the directory name the same as your group name (no spaces please, use an underscore).

 2. Create a file called model.py in this directory.
-Your model.py file can contain anything you like, the only restriction is it *must* define a Model class with a predict method, which takes an image as input and outputs the speed and angle (in `car' units).
+Your model.py file can contain anything you like, the only restriction is it *must* define a Model class with a predict method, which takes an image as input and outputs the speed and angle (in 'car' units).

 3. You can use models/base/model.py as a guide.
 Remember to change any image preprocessing to match what you did in training.